 44. Put together a quick and easy keychain that your teacher can use to add a little flair to their keys.

-45. If you are giving your teacher a gift card, pair it with this homemade gift card holder that has a sweet message.
+45. If you are giving your teacher a gift card, pair it with the sweet message on this homemade gift card holder.

 46. This coloring card adds a special touch to the usual thank-you cards.